Wandalen/wMathVector/doc/eng/tutorial/Introduction.md

 - `null` in the first argument changes the semantics of the routine, instructing it to create a new container.
 - The module has 2 namespaces: `_.avector` and` _.vectorAdapter`.
 - The routines of namespace `_.avector` work with vectors in the form of `Long`-containers.
-- The routines of namespace `_.vectorAdapter` work with vectors in form of adapters.
+- The routines of namespace `_.vectorAdapter` work with vectors in the form of adapters.
-- Vector adapter is an abstraction, a kind of link that defines how to interpret data as the vector.
+- Vector adapter is an implementation of the abstract interface, a kind of link that defines how to interpret data as the vector.
 - Adapter does not own data, does not directly contain vector data, only metadata - link to data, start, length, type, etc.
 - Adapter can not only select the buffer span to be interpreted as a vector but also specify a stride.
-- You can write and use your own implementation of vector adapter.
+- You can write and use your own implementation of a vector adapter.

 [Back to content](../README.md#Tutorials)